 The hot summer days are here and you realize that the air conditioner on your Mercedes-Benz is no longer blowing cold air.
-A/C problems can be complicated but it also can be something as simple as the system being low on freon.
+A/C problems can be complicated but they also can be something as simple as the system being low on freon.
 This is usually one of the most common problems.
 The solution is simple: your air conditioning system may need recharging.
-In many cases you can add R134a refrigerant and your system is back to working normal again.
-In this step by step guide we will show you how to recharge the A/C system using a R134a rechargin kit.
+In many cases you can add R134a refrigerant and your system is back to working normally again.
+In this step-by-step guide, we will show you how to recharge the A/C system using an R134a recharging kit.
 This method is used to top off an A/C system that has been working fine for 5 or 6 years.
-Toping off a system that is over 5 years old is normal as long as there are no major leaks or defective compnents.
+Topping off a system that is over 5 years old is normal as long as there are no major leaks or defective components.

 The purpose of this guide is to address the following:

 - Choosing the best R134a freon refrigerant

 - A/C or Econ light is flashing or on

 What is the best R134a recharging kit for Mercedes-Benz?

 There are so many recharge kits on the market that makes it is difficult to choose which is the best R134a refrigerant.
 It is important to understand that all R134a is basically the same, what is important is what else has been added to the R134a.
 There are a few things more important than “Super ice cold, sub zero” labels.

 What to look for when choosing an R134a recharging kit or also known as an aircon regas kit.
 Look at the can and you will see some of the following labels or none of them if it is just simply R134a with no additives.